shsingh/oi.shain.io/content/about.md

 ## Bio

 I know stuff about things.
+Or at least try to..

 ## Interests